Sustainability - A Guide to Protecting the Environment

-Responding to our planet's ecological challenges, the 2015 revision of ISO 14001 supports organizations in reducing their environmental impact and understanding the effect the environment has on their business.
+Responding to our planet's ecological challenges, ISO 14001 supports organizations in reducing their environmental impact and understanding the effect the environment has on their business.

 The previous 2004 version of the standard required commitment to ‘prevention of pollution’, however this is nowadays seen as only a start and is deemed to be an ‘end-of-pipeline’ solution and not a proactive approach to the policy requirement of “Protecting the Environment”.